We value difference, in our force with a difference

 - Sexual orientation

 We seek to make reasonable adjustments to enable everyone to be able to participate in the recruitment process.
 However, given the strict medical and fitness standards required for entry into a Police Authorised Firearms Officer (AFO) role, it may mean that people with some disabilities are unlikely to be suitable for appointment.
+Further information is available in our Medical standards.

 It doesn’t matter how old you are, what gender, or colour or height.
 If you’re capable of carrying out the role, that’s all that matters.